MarcSaric/docker-stacks/datascience-notebook_341/README.md

 # Fork of Jupyter Notebook Data Science Stack

-This is fork of the jupyter/datascience-notebook docker image.
+This is fork of the [jupyter/datascience-notebook](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) stack adding some modifications.

 ## What it Gives You